GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/05-wsgi-application.md

 before: 1
 ```

-Click on the search result on the left side of the editor to scroll down to the appropriate line if necessary.

-We still use a decorator to intercept the initial call, but we wrap up the result of the call to the original WSGI application with a transparent proxy object.
+In this decorator we still intercept the initial call, but we wrap up the result of the call to the original WSGI application with a transparent proxy object.
 This proxy object intercepts the `close()` method that WSGI servers are required to call at the completion of any HTTP request.
 It is in this `close()` method that we can record the metric for how long the request takes.

 If interested in the details, read through the source code.
 Comments are included to try and explain what is occuring, and how certain error conditions are catered for.